owenzengusc/Mental_State_Experiment_Platform/README.md

 # EEG Sensor Interface

-This project provides an interface for EEG sensor tests.
+This project provides an interface for EEG sensor tests in Khan Lab @ USC.
 It allows users to participate in various tests, view instructions, and receive feedback based on their performance.

+## Author

+- **Owen Zeng**: Sole developer and maintainer of this project.
+You can contact me at [owenzeng@usc.edu](owenzeng@usc.edu).

 ## Features